- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Is Stress a Trigger for Binge Eating?

 While there is still so much for mainstream society to understand about eating disorders, many have the basic understanding down.
-Unfortunately, this often involves the assumption that individuals with disordered eating are restricting their food and/or live in smaller bodies.
+Unfortunately, this often involves the assumption that individuals with disordered eating are restricting their food and/or living in smaller bodies.
 While this may be accurate for some, eating disorders are incredibly diverse and include a variety of behaviors and cognitions experienced by a multitude of different individuals and body sizes and types.

-Assuming that an eating disorder must involve restriction completely disregards an entire sect of disordered eating which involves behaviors such as binging.
+Assuming that an eating disorder must involve restriction completely disregards an entire sect of disordered eating, which involves behaviors such as binging.
 To truly understand eating disorders and work toward eradicating them, it is important to recognize that binge eating is an eating disorder behavior and to explore the causes and impact of this behavior.

 What is Binge Eating?